-Both the pre-supernova and explosive nucleosynthesis yields are swept up by the supersonic bubble that propagates into the interstellar medium, and can therefore be visible in the ensuing supernova light curve \citep{Gal-Yam2017_SN_classification} as well as, at later times, in the supernova remnant \citep{Vink2020_SN_remnants_review,Milisavljevic2024_JWST_CasA}.
-Eventually, they will be completely mixed into the interstellar medium and will make up the material from which the next generation of stars will form \citep{Diehl2020_GCE_living_review,Kobayashi2020_OriginElements}.
+Both the pre-supernova and explosive nucleosynthesis yields are swept up by the supersonic bubble that propagates into the ISM and can therefore be visible in the ensuing supernova light curve \citep{Gal-Yam2017_SN_classification} as well as, at later times, in the supernova remnant \citep{Vink2020_SN_remnants_review,Milisavljevic2024_JWST_CasA}.
+Eventually, they completely mix into the ISM and make up the material from which the next generation of stars form \citep{Diehl2020_GCE_living_review,Kobayashi2020_OriginElements}.
 Therefore, accurate predictions of both the pre-supernova and the explosive yields are crucial for explaining the observed supernova light curves and spectra, the observations of supernova remnants, and the derived photospheric spectral abundances of stars.